julian-molina/Documentation/_includes/trading_engine/hits.md

 <!--------------------------------------------- CONTENT starts -->

 In the context of the quoted asset or the base asset, *hits* are calculated relative to the asset in question.
+That is, if the base asset profit loss is positive, then a hit is counted for the base asset.

-However, when the context of the asset is not specified, then *hits* are calculated in a consolidated manner, converting the respective balances to perform the calculations.
+However, when the context of the asset is not specified&mdash;such as under the statistics node&mdash;then *hits* are calculated in a consolidated manner, converting the respective balances to perform the calculations.

-{% include note.html content="Learn the specifics about the underlying calculations on the page explaining the initial targets in the trading system." %}
+{% include note.html content="The consolidated calculations are explained thoroughly in the profit loss node." %}

 <!--------------------------------------------- CONTENT ends -->